xmhai/techdoc/devops/jira.md

   - defect
 - sub-task
   - more granular level of detail to be assigned when multiple people working on a story, task or a bug.
+- Sprint
+  - Use existing sprint story point (velocity) to estimate the work can complete within a sprint

 ## UI
 - JIRA Administration
 - Project Configuration